 This wine is a great favourite of ours especially given the price considering how little is produced.
 It is a perfect food wine marrying well with many flavours, but it comes into its own with terrines, parfaits, charcuterie and other light meat dishes.

-For this reason they cannot display the name of either domaine, therefore the wine is labelled with their ‘negoce’ La Soeur designation.
+Therefore the wine is labelled with their ‘negoce’ La Soeur Cadette designation.
 This is all due to the rules laid down by the French wine authorities.

-The wine is, however, able to be labelled with the prized Bourgogne Vézelay appellation which is only available for white wines made entirely from grapes grown within the area.
-These wines are able to put both the Bourgogne appellation on the label and also the name of the village where the grapes are grown.
+The wine is, however, able to be labelled with the Bourgogne Blanc appellation which is only available for white wines made entirely from grapes grown within the Burgundy area.

 RRP: SOLD OUT